 Like all service-oriented businesses we invoice based on a per project basis.
 Our invoicing policy is 50% due at signing to commence the project, 25% due at project approval and the final payment of 25% due upon delivery.
 We also have other terms available, please feel free to ask.
 Project costs range from a couple hundred dollars up to tens of thousands, depending on our clients’ needs and budgets.
 We always provide an estimate for approval before starting.
 We adhere to our estimates unless project specifications change.

 Laying the Foundation

 The first thing we do after being assigned a project is schedule information-gathering meetings between our creative team and your key staff.
+This is the Rocketboy Media Business Discovery Process™.
 We are interested not only in scheduling, budget and job specifications, but also in your preferences, target audience, and objectives.
 And, of course, we will want to know all the user features and benefits of the product.

 Although this process is somewhat time-consuming, it is also crucially important.
 It will help you sharpen your focus and objectives, and will help us ensure that what we produce is not only creatively excellent, but strategically targeted.

 Developing the Right Ideas

 Despite popular misconceptions, good creative work doesn’t often come in a flash of inspiration; usually it comes from lots of trial and error.
 This is why we need to take the time to consider several approaches (concepts), work them through, and try them out.
 Then revise them.
 In addition, there are usually some practical and functional ends we need to tie up before submitting our ideas, sub-contractor availability, printing estimates, scheduling requirements, etc.